 Wouldn’t it be brilliant to learn how to read the signs and how to trade these events?
 Most everyday people fear corrections because they are not in the know nor do they have control over their financial savings.

 Fortunes are either gained or lost during these events Let’s get prepared to be on the fortune side of this next correction.

 Included, you will see a list of stock market corrections over the last 200-250 years.

-*Credit crisis of 1772 1772 United Kingdom United States
+- *Credit crisis of 1772 1772 the United Kingdom United States

-Shares of First bank of US boom and bust in Aug and Sept 1791.
+Shares of the First Bank of the US boom and bust in Aug and Sept 1791.
 Groundwork of Alexander Hamilton’s cooperation with the Bank of New York to end this event would be crucial in ending the Panic of 1792 next year.